pmean/build-website/text/00/intention.md

 and would ignore the fact that some of the intervention group.
-Although there is plenty of data to suggest that **smoking cessation** reduces your risk of death, the MRFIT trials tell us is that **this particular smoking cessation program** doesn\'t.
+Although there is plenty of data to suggest that **smoking cessation** reduces your risk of death, the MRFIT trials tell us is that **this particular smoking cessation program** doesn't.
 In other words, getting someone to quit is effective; telling someone to quit smoking is ineffective.

 There are some randomized trials that did show a difference in mortality, possibly because the patients were better at complying, possibly because of differences in the subject pool.
 And the issues are more complex than I can explain well in a simple message like this.
-Besides ignoring the dietary portion of the intervention, it\'s worth noting that the were multiple outcomes in the MRFIT study and they were assessed at multiple time points.
+Besides ignoring the dietary portion of the intervention, it's worth noting that the were multiple outcomes in the MRFIT study and they were assessed at multiple time points.
 Also there were strong consistencies in the direction of the effects seen in the MRFIT trials and some